nning/david/README.md

 ## Rack environment

+David sets the following server (and protocol) specific Rack environment entries that can be read from your Rack application if necessary.

 | Key				| Value class	| Semantics |
 |---				|---			|--- |
 | coap.version		| Integer		| Protocol version of CoAP request |